In An Ever-Changing Music Industry, Cash For Hits Remains A Constant

 "When we talk about payola, people have an image of somebody sliding a briefcase full of cash to a DJ," Erickson says.
 "That Alan Freed model's not really how it works anymore."

 Today, large media companies own most major-market radio stations.
-Payola investigations in the mid-2000s led to multi-million dollar settlements by several major label conglomerates, as well as four of the nation's largest radio station owners.
+Payola investigations in the mid-2000s led to multimillion-dollar settlements by several major label conglomerates, as well as four of the nation's largest radio station owners.
 Now, a new model of brand sponsorship has supplanted label-funded payola.

-Dr. Pepper's "One of a Kind Sound" is a series of artist promo spots, designed by the tech start-up Music Audience Exchange to look and sound like pre-release album teasers.
+Dr Pepper's "One of a Kind Sound" is a series of artist promo spots, designed by the tech start-up Music Audience Exchange to look and sound like pre-release album teasers.
 CEO Nathan Hanks says this approach allows major brands to reach specific demographic targets, all while less well-known bands gain valuable exposure.

 "Artists are calling us months in advance, and they're thinking about these partnerships as the marketing strategy for the single or for the album," Hanks says.